 I had my first surgery in Northern Virginia.
 Then, I was referred to the National Institute of Neurological Disorders and Stroke at NIH for a second surgery, followed by six weeks of radiation.
-Between my second surgery and radiation, I met Mark Gilbert, M.D., chief of NCI’s Center for Cancer Research, Neuro-Oncology Branch, and enrolled in the natural history clinical study for central nervous system tumors.
-(Read her full story.)
+Between my second surgery and radiation, I met Mark Gilbert, M.D., chief of the NCI Center for Cancer Research's Neuro-Oncology Branch, and enrolled in the Natural History Study for central nervous system (CNS) tumors.

 My decision to come to NIH saved my life.
-I have been cancer-free since December 2016 and have routine MRIs every six months.
+I have been cancer-free since December 2016 and have routine magnetic resonance imaging (MRI) scans every six months.
 So, I have been a regular at NIH for four years.
 Here are my tips to enhance your experience and visits to NIH.

 1. Speak Up